Ravi-Raghavan/CIS-5300-Final-Project/code/README.md

 - [`strong-baseline.md`](strong-baseline.md): Documentation of the strong baseline from Milestone #2.
 Contains a more detailed description of the strong baseline and instructions on how to run [`strong-baseline.py`](strong-baseline.py)

 - [`score.py`](score.py): Utility used to compute evaluation metrics (accuracy, F1, precision, recall).
 Use it to obtain evaluation metrics by comparing prediction files against the ground truth.
 Typical usage from the command line: `python score.py --true_labels_file test_labels.npy --pred_labels_file prediction_file.npy`.
-More details will be provided below.
+Execution details are available in  [`scoring.md`](scoring.md).
+However, we recommend executing this script from the output folder.
+Please refer to [`README.md`](../outputs/README.md) for details.

 - [`scoring.md`](scoring.md): Markdown file providing detailed documentation on how to use `score.py`, including explanations of the evaluation metric, example commands, and guidelines for interpreting the results.